 This is because the bristles of the brush aren’t as long and so aren’t as good for digging into the deeper parts.

-Brushing and combing are great habits to get into if you’re looking to tame a mustache.
+Brushing and combing are good habits to get into if you’re looking to tame a mustache.
 You may choose to do both, or you may prefer one over the other.
 It’s worth trying out both to see.

 However, avoid brushes other than boar hair brushes, and avoid synthetic or nylon combs.
 These generally do more harm than good.